fablabnk/RVPCWorkshop/README.md

 - power cycle the RVPC
 - power cycle the Pico
 - flash from the terminal using the command: `gdb-multiarch -ex 'target extended-remote /dev/ttyACM0' -ex 'load' -ex 'detach' -ex 'quit' "firmware.elf"`

+# Debugging the firmware:

+ - (optionally) add initial breakpoint programmatically (usually at the start of the main function):
+    ```
+    #if defined(__riscv)
+        __asm__ volatile("ebreak");
+    #endif
+    ```
+ - make sure you have `gdb-multiarch` (see dependencies in **flashing** section)
+ - connect Raspberry to RVPC, powercycle rvpc, then powercycle raspberry or connect it to the Laptop/PC
+ - in terminal navigate to the project directory
+ - connect to the debugger with either:
+   - in the terminal: run the command `gdb-multiarch -ex 'target extended-remote /dev/ttyACM0'  ".pio/build/RVPC/firmware.elf"`
+   - in vscode create a debugging setting (or just copy the [launch.json](./SOFTWARE/launch.json) to .vscode directory of the project) and hit F5
+ - do debugging

 # Writing some display code